syahdeini/reinforcement_learning_playground/README.md

 ```
 Make sure you run the command from the root directory of this repository.

-## Questions

-If you have any questions directly related to the code you can simply submit an issue to the repository.

-## Setup & Requirements
-This pacakge should run out of the box on a DICE machine, however if you want to install it on your own computer then you should have OpenCV 2 and the Arcade Learning Environment installed.
-OpenCV installation is OS and distribution dependent, so you should find out how to do it for your own system.
-Installation instructions for the Arcade Learning Environment can be found [here](https://github.com/mgbellemare/Arcade-Learning-Environment#quick-start).
-Make sure you use Python2 for running your agents.

 ### Setup on Ubuntu 16.04
 These are the steps you should follow in order to setup OpenCV, ALE and the coursework package on a clean Ubuntu 16.04.
 You might want to use them to prepare a virtual machine and work on it, instead of a DICE machine.